by Chase Stuart

 But it wasn’t just the 0-2 record on the field; the teams looked ugly off the field, too.
 After the team’s second loss, Buffalo fired offensive coordinator Greg Roman, a move widely viewed as an attempt by head coach Rex Ryan to make Roman into a scapegoat for the team’s problems.
 In Washington, rumors swirled that the locker room was holding quarterback Kirk Cousins responsible — and that caused head coach Jay Gruden to issue the dreaded vote of confidence for his starter.

 Now?
 Both teams are riding four-game winning streaks and look like playoff contenders.
-Before this year, only 18 teams in NFL history1 had started a season 0-2 and then won four straight games.
+Before this year, only 18 teams in NFL history had started a season 0-2 and then won four straight games.
 Over the past 20 years, this season’s Buffalo and Washington squads are only the fourth and fifth teams to do so.
 So how did they do it?
 Although the NFL continues to shift toward the passing game, both teams have zagged and rebounded thanks to their ground game.

 You can read the full article here.

-{ 3 comments }
+{ }

 Today at 538: A look at season long Game Scripts and Pass Identity data, through week 5: